Attention Students: Attend GLBC for Free and Make Lasting Contacts for Your Future!

 Volunteer positions and times are available on a first-come, first-serve basis.
 We begin accepting volunteers in November and the positions are usually filled at the end of January.
 We will try our best to accommodate your schedule.
 The following are an example of the times available.

 Here are some of the duties assigned to volunteers:

 Registration Assistants: Work with MAB staff to greet attendees, check in pre-registered attendees, field questions and give directions.
 We expect many on-site registrations as well.
 These volunteers will likely be sent on errands around the conference.

 Room Monitors: Volunteers are assigned to a speaker or group of speakers to ensure that they have everything they need and the session runs smoothly.
-Tasks include door monitoring, distributing handouts, working the lighting, errand running, changing slide trays, and just plain being there.
+Tasks include door monitoring, distributing handouts, working the lighting, errand running, and just plain being there.
 This is one of the most popular volunteer positions since the volunteers are able to sit in on the actual sessions.

 Broadcast Excellence Award Program Assistant: This job involves setting up for the BEA awards program, assisting attendees to available seats, and then assisting in the distribution of the awards during the program.

 Multi-Purpose Assistant: Several volunteers are needed to simply fill in wherever needed: if a speaker needs an extra person to help or if an extra volunteer is needed for a particular event or session, running errands, etc.